PGDip - International Relations and Security Studies as a subject

 Prescriptions for the PGCert(IRSSt), PGDip(IRSSt) and MA

-To complete the Postgraduate Diploma in International Relations and Security Studies, students must complete at least 120 points from the following papers, including at least two of IRSST502, IRSST506 or POLSC527.
+To complete the Postgraduate Diploma in International Relations and Security Studies students must complete at least 120 points from the following papers, including at least two of IRSST502, IRSST506 or POLSC537.

-To be eligible to be considered for enrolment in the MA in International Relations and Security Studies, a student should have completed either:
+To be eligible to be considered for enrolment in the MA in International Relations and Security Studies, a student must have completed either:

-a) a BA or BSocSc in Political Science (or equivalent) and have gained at least a B average in either the best three of their 300 level Political Science papers or all of their undergraduate Political Science papers, or
+a) a BA or BSocSc with a major in Political Science (or equivalent) and have gained at least a B average in the 300 level papers, or for a qualification considered by the Academic Board to be equivalent, or

-b) a Postgraduate Diploma in International Relations and Security Studies or a bachelors degree with Honours in Political Science (or equivalent) and have gained at least a B average across all 500 level papers.
+(second division), or a Postgraduate Diploma in International Relations and Security Studies (or equivalent) and have gained at least a B average, and

 Completion requirements for the MA in International Relations and Security Studies vary according to admission criteria:

-All students must take at least two of IRSST502, IRSST506 or POLSC527 (unless these have already been taken as part of an earlier qualification) and complete either a dissertation or a thesis.
+All students must take at least two of IRSST502, IRSST506 or POLSC537 (unless these have already been taken as part of an earlier qualification) and complete either a dissertation or a thesis.

 Students admitted under a) above must complete 180 points from approved 500 level papers, including either a 120 point thesis, or a 90 point thesis or a 60 point dissertation.